WeltonWang02/surveyor/README.md

-Custom survey application thrown together for some quick, basic data collection.
+Custom survey application thrown together for some quick and basic data collection.